 Prior to coming to Park, she served as office manager and an events specialist at Vic Gutman & Associates, a special events firm which coordinates special events for the city of Omaha and area not-for-profit organizations.

-Chief Human Resources Officer
+Chief Advancement Officer

 Michelle Myers, Ed.D.